 There are a number of different ways that you can send a Christmas gift to China from anywhere in the world and although it’s similar to sending a gift to China for Chinese New Year, Christmas is often easier to remember if you don’t live in China.
-Your decision will depend on the amount of time you have and how much money you’re willing to spend.

-#1 Use Your Local Postal Service to Send a Package to China
+1. Use Your Local Postal Service to Send a Package to China

 No matter which country you call home, using your local postal service is a great option to consider for sending a Christmas gift to China.
 It’s reliable but can end up being expensive if you don’t plan far in advance.